 f.
 Elections: Oversee all elections and balloting of USATF and its divisions and committees under Regulation 9, and provide the results to the Board Secretary or the division or committee secretary for inclusion in the minutes of USATF’s meetings.

-2. Makeup: The committee shall consist of thirty (30) members: eight (8) members (including its chair) appointed by the President, one (1) member appointed by each of the eight (8) sport committees, the Associations Committee, and the Officials Committee, two (2) members appointed by the Coaches Advisory Committee (one to be a youth or high school coach and one to be a college or post-college coach), and ten (10) Actively Engaged Athlete members selected by the Actively Engaged Athlete delegates to USATF.
+2. Makeup: The committee shall consist of thirty (30) members: eight (8) members (including its chair) appointed by the President, one (1) member appointed by each of the eight (8) sport committees, the Associations Committee, and the Officials Committee, two (2) members appointed by the Coaches Advisory Committee (one to be a youth or high school coach and one to be a college or post-college coach), and ten (10) athlete members selected by the Athletes Advisory Committee .
+At least half of those athlete members will be Ten Year Athletes; the remaining will be either Ten Year or Ten Year+ Athletes.
 The chair may submit the names of additional delegates to the President for appointment as elections supervisors and floor managers for Annual Meetings.

 K. Records: